South Cornwall · TR10

 House Extensions in Penryn

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Penryn, that work is shaped by the place itself — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Reading Penryn on the ground is half of the extension job — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward 1960s estates and medieval and Georgian townhouses.

 - Conservation Area